Eisenhower Matrix for Micro Tasking

 DO FIRST

-• Send a critical email response before a meeting
+• Send critical email response before meeting starts

-• Make a quick phone call to confirm an urgent detail
+• Make quick call to confirm urgent detail

 PLAN THIS WEEK

-• Break down a large project into its smallest components
+• Break large project into smallest actionable steps

-• Allocate 15 minutes daily for focused deep work on a key task
+• Allocate 15 minutes for focused work on key priority

-• Review your daily micro-tasks for alignment with weekly goals
+• Review daily micro-tasks for alignment with weekly goals

 DELEGATE